Buy Clean California Act

 State agencies, the University of California and California State University Systems, construction materials industries, and other interested parties can learn more about the limits placed on the embodied carbon of construction materials used in public works projects.

 The Buy Clean California Act (BCCA) (Public Contract Code Sections 3500-3505), states the Department of General Services (DGS), in consultation with the California Air Resources Board (CARB), is required to establish and publish the maximum acceptable Global Warming Potential (GWP) limit for four eligible materials.
-The BCCA targets carbon emissions associated with the production of structural steel (hot-rolled sections, hollow structural sections, and plate), concrete reinforcing steel, flat glass, and mineral wool board insulation.
+The BCCA targets carbon emissions associated with the production of structural steel (hot-rolled sections, hollow structural sections, and plate), concrete reinforcing steel, flat glass, and insulation.
 When used in public works projects, these eligible materials must have a GWP that does not exceed the limit set by DGS.

 NEWS

-- This webpage was last updated on April 19, 2024.
+- This webpage was last updated on December 9, 2024.

-Table 1: GWP limits for eligible materials
+Table 1: GWP limits for eligible materials (effective January 1, 2025)

 Eligible material |